 Difference between hard and soft drugs

 The Opium Act sets out the rules pertaining to drugs.
 The Act distinguishes between hard and soft drugs.
-The sale of soft drugs in coffee shops is tolerated in the Netherlands under certain strict conditions.
-A coffee shop is an establishment where cannabis may be sold but no alcoholic drinks may be sold or consumed.
+It forbids the possession, sale and production of drugs, but the Netherlands tolerates the sale of soft drugs in coffee shops under certain strict conditions.
+A coffee shop is an establishment where cannabis is sold but no alcoholic drinks are sold or consumed.

 The Opium Act sets out the rules pertaining to drugs.
-Two schedules are appended to this Act.
-These lists define the distinction between soft and hard drugs.
+Two lists are appended to this Act.
+These define the distinction between soft and hard drugs.

 - Schedule I lists the substances classified as hard drugs, for example heroin, cocaine, amphetamine, ecstasy and GHB.